Javier Gullón

 Javier Gullón (born 1975) is a Spanish screenwriter.

 Biography

 Javier Gullón was born in Logroño in 1975.

 He garnered a Canadian Screen Award nomination for Best Adapted Screenplay at the 2nd Canadian Screen Awards for Enemy, and two Goya Award nominations for Best Adapted Screenplay at the 27th Goya Awards for Invader, and at the 34th Goya Awards for Advantages of Travelling by Train.

 His other films have included King of the Hill, Hierro, Out of the Dark, Aftermath, and Rainbow.

-He has been married to Ayako Fujitani since 2016 and has a daughter.
+He has been married to Ayako Fujitani since 2016 and has two daughters.